PolinaTolkachova/golf-app-live-scoring/docs/useCases.md

 4. User views participants in the selected tournament.
 5. User views players divided by groups within the tournament.
 6. User views scorecards of players.
-7. User sees total scores and individual hole scores.
+7. User views total scores and individual hole scores.

 ### Use Case: View Leaderboard (User)